These are truly crazy times we are living in thanks to COVID-19.

 Well I’m here to help.

-This is the first in a 3-part series on developing a lifestyle of prayer, meditation, and constant connection to God.
+This is the first in a 3-part series on developing a lifestyle of prayer and meditation.
+Putting these three steps into consistent action is the best way to start experiencing a constant connection to God.
 Learning to hear God’s voice is more than a one-time practice or 30 seconds on Sunday.
 To hear God’s voice is about a way of life.